-Humpback whales are seen most frequently on whale watching tours in Iceland - thankfully, they are also the liveliest ones.
-Most species of cetacean have developed used various surface behaviors which they use to communicate.
-Apparently, the humpbacks are not at all shy, they love to show themselves and put on a display, even when they know they are being observed.
+Humpback whales are the most frequently seen on whale watching tours in Iceland and, thankfully, they are also the liveliest.
+Most species of cetacean have developed various surface behaviors which they use to communicate.
+The humpbacks don’t seem to be shy at all.
+They love to show themselves and to put on a show, even when they know they’re being observed.

-They roll over, leap out of the sea, slap and splash with their fins and flukes on the surface, and sometimes they even stick their heads up out of the water.
+They roll over, leap out of the sea, slap and splash with their fins and flukes on the surface, and they sometimes even stick their heads up out of the water.
 They often show curiosity towards the boats, approaching them and staying around for a while.
-It is not uncommon to see them in small groups of 2–5 individuals.
-Humpback whales seem to protect other animals from attacks of orcas.
+It’s not uncommon to see them in small groups of 2–5 individuals.
+Humpback whales seem to protect other animals from orca attacks.

-Where and when to see humpback whales in Iceland: These energetic and tourist-friendly behaviors bring pure joy to everyone.
-There is a pretty good chance that you will see a humpback whale on any whale watching tour in Iceland, especially in North and West Iceland.
+This energetic and tourist-friendly behavior brings pure joy to everyone.
+There’s a pretty good chance that you will see a humpback whale on any whale watching tour in Iceland, especially in North and West Iceland.

 The Blue Whale